FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Necessity

+A language lacking deterministic deallocation may require [GC (garbage collection)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29), if it does allow allocation of resources (so it can be a general-purposed language) and it does not avoid collections at all (to avoid leaking the allocated resources totally).

+Deterministic deallocation is preferred to the mandatory of GC for multiple reasons.
+Typically, GC make troubles not existed at the first place where the deterministic deallocation is available.

-A language lacking deterministic deallocation may require [GC (garbage collection)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29), if it does allow allocation of resources (so it can be a general-purposed language) and it does not avoid collection at all (to avoid leaking the allocated resources totally).
-GC can be deterministic with reference counting, but it cannot handle cyclic references properly.
-Tracing GC is not deterministic.
-This makes it in general not fit for resources other than memory and there have to be different mechanism to handle different kind of resources, like finalizers, which may lead to complex problems like [object resurrection](https://en.wikipedia.org/wiki/Object_resurrection).
-Even for memory, it will leak if not called in time.
-Most garbage collectors have STW (stop-the-world) problem on collection, and they are often not friendly to memory efficiency and real-time applications by default.
+* GC can be (somewhat) deterministic with reference counting, but it cannot handle cyclic references properly.
+* Tracing GC is not deterministic.
+This makes it in general not fit well for resources other than memory and there have to be different mechanism to handle different kind of resources (e.g. by finalizers), which may lead to complex problems like [object resurrection](https://en.wikipedia.org/wiki/Object_resurrection).
+* Even for memory, GC will leak if the collection not called in time.
+	* This is worse in practice because the collection is not always guaranteed available in the object language.
+	* Even the collection is available in the object language, it can be simply a non-binding request.
+The call can be delayed or even ignored by the runtime, and there is generally no other reliable way to prevent the uncertainty.
+	* As the result, programmers have effectively lose the control of deterministic memory management by default.
+Such GC has no capability to replace deterministic deallocation (whether it is tracing or not).
+* Most garbage collectors have the [STW (stop-the-world)](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Stop-the-world_vs._incremental_vs._concurrent) problem on collection, and they are often not friendly to memory efficiency and real-time applications by default.

 Thus, GC is better opt-in for a general-purposed language.

 # Avoidance of mandatory